 Aviation SMS Tools Provide Real World Training

 In short, flight schools that naturally integrate SMS tools into their courses will provide real world training for proactive risk management.
-Considering a large majority of students will be mostly interacting with SMS for identifying, reporting, and navigating things like policies and procedures, simple SMS tools like hazard reporting are a simple, subtle, but effective way to prepare aviation students for real world application of their learning.
+Considering a large majority of students will be mostly interacting with SMS for identifying, reporting, and navigating things like policies and procedures, simple SMS processes like safety reporting are a simple, subtle, but effective way to prepare aviation students for real world application of their learning.

-Aviation Safety Management System is Compliance
+Aviation Safety Management System Is Compliance

-As such, it would behoove flight schools to optimize their training by creating an environment that most closely matches a real world scenario.
+As such, it would behoove flight schools to optimize their training courses by creating an environment that most closely matches a real world scenario.
 Students would would have the opportunity to become acquainted with the processes, goals, and roles that are relevant to their position in the safe, controlled environment of their flight school.

-Integrate Safety Into Performance Early On
+Integrate Safety into Performance Early On

 By the time students graduate from their flight school or training program, they will have logged many hours of training, hardening their procedures and behaviors to optimize their performance on important duties.